Technology

 Calls for more research into carbon dioxide removal (CDR) technologies and carbon capture applications are coming from many quarters (Amann and Hartmann, 2019; Landau, 2018; Nekuda, 2019; Bipartisan Policy Center report, 2019; Budinis et al, 2016).
 We need to build on the National Academies of Sciences, Engineering, and Medicine report that recommended financial support for a detailed portfolio of NETs R&D totaling $1 billion annually (NAS, 2019) and the 10-year, $10.7 billion R&D commercial readiness innovation program from the think tank Energy Futures Initiative (Bipartisan Policy Center, 2019).
 We need quantitative approaches that will help us to further refine research...

-Factors Detracting from and Contributing to Carbon Dioxide Removal
+Factors Detracting from and Contributing to Technologies that Remove Carbon

-CDR is essential for climate mitigation however, there are a host of factors that are impeding its implementation.
-One of the impediments to deploying CDR is cost related to the technology’s vast energy requirements.
-CDR at scale would consume vast amounts of energy, it is estimated that the large-scale deployment of DAC will require as much as a quarter of the world’s total energy demands by 2100 (Realmonte, 2019).
-There are also concerns that the energy required to power CDR at scale would generate emissions.
-Although some have suggested that this can be addressed by ensuring that these technologies are...
+Carbon removal technologies (CRT)* also know as technological carbon solutions, are essential for climate mitigation however, there are a host of factors that are impeding its implementation.
+One of the impediments to deploying CRT is cost related to the technology’s vast energy requirements.
+CRT at scale would consume vast amounts of energy, it is estimated that the large-scale deployment of DAC will require as much as a quarter of the world’s total energy demands by 2100 (Realmonte, 2019).
+There are also concerns that the energy required to power CRT at scale would generate emissions.
+Although some have suggested that this...

 Page 1 of 13 1 2 13